Here’s a confession: I like sounds……(other people laughing)

 Those who meet the criteria for this diagnosis usually ‘ramp up’ very quickly.
 What that means is that they can become angry or happy very quickly.
 People with these shared characteristics usually transition quickly between emotions and can be hard to predict, which can be really hard for those with a much slower transition time for their emotions.

-Those with these characteristics don’t always notice some of the usual cues, or what I call ‘warning signs’ of emotions.
-Anger is usually the emotion that gets in their way, as their quick anger outbursts can be pretty tough on caregivers, particularly on people caring for a quick transitioner who transitions between emotions less quickly.
-One example of this would be someone who is referred to as having a ‘hair trigger’ anger response.
+Those with these characteristics have difficulties recognizing some of the usual cues, or what I call ‘warning signs’ of emotions.
+Anger is usually the emotion that gets in their way, as their quick anger outbursts can be pretty tough on caregivers.
+This is particularly true for people caring for a quick transitioner who transition between emotions less quickly.
+One example of a quick transition is someone who is referred to as having a ‘hair trigger’ anger response.

 One of the benefits in thinking of Health and Wellness, instead of separating the two into Physical and Mental Health, is it allows us to think about the positive characteristics or qualities of these tendencies that can be so frustrating.